alttch/bma-info/roboplc/flashing.rst

 Installing RoboPLC CLI
 ======================

-The *robo* CLI program is available in cargo package *roboplc-cli*:
+The *robo* CLI tool is available in cargo package *roboplc-cli*:

 .. code:: shell

    cargo install roboplc-cli

+The tool should be installed on the client machine, where the Rust project is being developed.
+It is also possible to include the tool into CI/CD pipelines.

 Configuring
 ===========